top of page

 Seafood (Os Frutos do Mar / Os Mariscos)

-Portugal has Europe’s highest fish consumption per capita and ranks among the top four nations worldwide.
-Understanding seafood vocabulary in Portuguese is not optional if you are visiting Portugal.
+Portugal has Europe's highest fish consumption per capita and ranks among the top four nations worldwide.
+Understanding seafood vocabulary is not optional if you are visiting Portugal, and it is one of the richest categories of food in Portuguese.

 In Portugal, it is said there are more than 365 ways to cook bacalhau, one for every day of the year.
 Salt cod is not just a food; it is a cultural institution.
 Bacalhau à Brás, bacalhau com natas, bacalhau à Gomes de Sá are just the beginning.